Trina Robbins: Comics

 Robbins' first comics were printed in the East Village Other in 1966; she also contributed to the spin-off underground comic Gothic Blimp Works in 1969.
 That same year, she designed a one-piece costume for the Warren Publishing character Vampirella for artist Frank Frazetta in Vampirella #1 (September 1969).

-Robbins left New York for San Francisco in 1970, and worked at the feminist underground newspaper It Ain't Me, Babe.
-The same year, she produced the first all-woman comic book, the one-shot It Ain't Me, Babe Comix with fellow female artist Barbara "Willy" Mendes.
+Robbins left New York for San Francisco in 1970, and that year she co-produced the first all-woman comic book, the one-shot It Ain't Me, Babe Comix, with fellow female artist Barbara "Willy" Mendes.
 The book is a feminist satire on gender stereotypes in comics.
 Robbins became involved in creating outlets for and promoting female comics artists, through projects such as the comics anthology Wimmen's Comix, with which she was involved for twenty years.
 Wimmen's Comix #1 featured Robbins' "Sandy Comes Out", the first comic strip featuring an "out" lesbian.
 During this time, Robbins also became a contributor to the San Francisco-based underground paper Good Times, along with art director Harry Driggs and Guy Colwell.

 Robbins spoke out against the misogyny and "boy's club" of comics creators, criticizing underground comix artist Robert Crumb for the perceived misogyny of many of his comics, saying, "It's weird to me how willing people are to overlook the hideous darkness in Crumb's work ...
 What the hell is funny about rape and murder?"